 All counselling sessions are confidential.
 No information is shared without verbal or written consent, except as required by law.
-Each student signs a confidentiality agreement prior to accessing services at OHPSA.
+Each student signs a confidentiality agreement prior to accessing services at OLA.
 All case files are kept in a secure location.
-Booking an appointment with OHPSA can be done by:
+Booking an appointment with OLA can be done by:

-completing the online request form at http://www.md.utoronto.ca/content/book-appointment
+completing the online request form at ola.reception@utoronto.ca

-Looking for more information? https://md.utoronto.ca/OHPSA
+Looking for more information? https://meded.temertymedicine.utoronto.ca/office-learner-affairs